Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 Oh, Italy, you’re full of surprises.
 Did you know that before Italy had its beloved Italian language, it was just a humble Tuscan “dialect“?
 Yeah, we all started somewhere, didn’t we?

-But then something magical happened.
-Literary greats of the 14th century, Dante, Petrarch, and Boccaccio, started writing in Tuscan.
-And it was like a switch was flipped.
+But then something incredible happened.
+In the 14th century, literary greats like Dante, Petrarch, and Boccaccio began writing in the Tuscan dialect, and it changed everything.
 Suddenly, everyone wanted to speak like the cool kids from Tuscany.

-It’s like when your favorite celebrity starts wearing a certain brand of clothing, and it’s all the rage.
+Have you noticed when a celebrity starts wearing something, and it’s all the rage?
 Next thing you know, even your grandma is sporting the same look.

-And that’s exactly what happened with Tuscan.
-Non-Tuscan authors, like the Neapolitan Sannazzaro and the Emilian Boiardo, saw how cool it was, and started writing in it too.
-It was like the hip new language on the block.
+And that’s what happened with Tuscan.
+Non-Tuscan authors, like Neapolitan Sannazzaro and Emilian Boiardo, saw how cool it was and started writing in it.

 Could it have been otherwise?

-But we can only speculate, my friends.
-Because it didn’t happen.
-Italians crowned the Tuscan “dialect” and have been running with it ever since.
-And let’s be real, it’s worked out pretty well with some pretty impressive literary giants under its belt.
+But we can only speculate because it didn’t happen.
+Italians crowned the Tuscan “dialect“ and have been running with it ever since.

 So, let’s not dwell on what could have been.
-Let’s focus on what is, and that’s a beautiful language that brings all Italians together.
-Whether from Sicily, Tuscany, or anywhere between.
-They can all speak the same language and understand each other.
+Let’s focus on what happened.
+A beautiful language that brings all Italians together.
+Whether from Sicily or Tuscany (or anywhere between), all speak the same language and understand each other.

 Was the Italian language an imposition?